romashka-btc/inkdevhub-docs/docs/getting-started.md

 ## Overview of ink!
 Dev Hub Docs

-- [**Build**](/docs/build) - Provides the resources you need to start building, testing, deploying, and interacting with smart contracts using ink!.
+- [**Build**](/docs/build) - Provides the resources you need to start building, testing, deploying, and interacting with smart contracts using ink! and Swanky & Drink! tools.
 - [**Learn**](/docs/learn) - A starting point for the ink! developers - to - be with examples, tutorials, and more.